Plants appeal to the senses - visitors of all ages are captivated by the sights, smells, sounds and textures that surround them in our Conservatory.

 - Garden Court: The colorful foliage and flowers create a beautiful setting to feature economic and ethno-botanical plants used in products that provide our fibers, food, beverages, cosmetics, wood, species and more.

-- Jungle: A tropical rainforest overtakes an abandoned plantation.
+- The Tropics: A tropical rainforest overtakes an abandoned plantation.
 The dome rises to 93 feet and has a mezzanine level from which to view the jungle canopy.

 - Plant Adaptations: Shows some of the fascinating adaptations that have evolved in the plant world.

-- Garden Primeval: A reconstructed Jurassic landscape of ferns and other ancient plant groups that have survived for 150 million years.
+- Primeval Garden: A reconstructed Jurassic landscape of ferns and other ancient plant groups that have survived for 150 million years.

 - Hawaii: A collection plants native to Hawaii, where species have adapted to live in the specialized conditions of the remote volcanic islands.